gweisbuch/inequity.f-1/README.md

-Fortran and nlogo programs used in manuscript "Lattice dynamics of inequity" submitted to JASSS in sept.
+Fortran (transforjass.f) and nlogo (BMnov.nlogo)
+programs used in manuscript "Lattice dynamics of inequity" submitted to JASSS in sept.
 2017.
 The pdf version of the manuscript is gwlatdyninequity.pdf.